neonseon/catalog/README.md

 2. Edit an API's values and category (if user is authorized)
 3. Delete an API (if user is authorized)

+Inspiration for design is attributed to [Lesson 3 of Udacity Course ud330](https://github.com/udacity/ud330).

 ## Requirements

 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)

-Additional descriptions below on how to use the requirements taken from [OAuth2.0 Course](https://github.com/udacity/OAuth2.0)
+Additional descriptions below on how to use the requirements taken from [OAuth2.0 Course](https://github.com/udacity/OAuth2.0).

 ### VirtualBox